Best Breakfast Spots in Somers Point

 Best Value: Dunkin'

-For those watching their budget without sacrificing quality, Dunkin' offers exceptional value at $ pricing.Coffee and breakfast chain on New Rd.
+Dunkin' delivers solid quality at $ pricing.Coffee and breakfast chain on New Rd.
 Located in Somers Point.
-This is our go-to recommendation for families and groups looking to experience great breakfast spots without breaking the bank.
+A reliable pick for families and groups on a set budget.

 Best for Special Occasions: Sal's Cafe